Absorbent incontinence aids

 Reflex incontinence

-The bladder empties reflexively by itself.
+The bladder empties reflexively on its own

-Incontinence in Women
+Incontinence in women

-Incontinence in Men
+Incontinence in men

 Common cause of incontinence